 Smarter Balanced Summative Assessments

-The Smarter Balanced Assessment System has three components: the Summative Assessments, designed to measure progress; Interim Assessments, designed to support teaching and learning throughout the year; and the Digital Library, designed to support classroom-based formative assessment processes.
+The Smarter Balanced Assessment System has three components: the Summative Assessments, designed to measure progress; Interim Assessments, designed to support teaching and learning throughout the year; and the Tools for Teachers website, designed to support classroom-based formative assessment processes.

 The Summative Assessments are comprehensive end of year assessments of grade-level learning that measure progress toward college and career readiness.
 Each test - Smarter English language arts/literacy (ELA) and Smarter Mathematics - is comprised of two parts: (1) a computer adaptive test and (2) a performance task.

 The Smarter Assessments are aligned with the Common Core State Standards (CCSS) for ELA and math.
 The tests capitalize on the strengths of computer adaptive testing—efficient and precise measurement across the full range of achievement and timely turnaround of results.

 - Office of Assessment